|Elliott Sound Products

 Figure 14 - Output Waveform of Electronic Transformer

-Although the waveform shown is exactly as captured by my PC based oscilloscope, the transitions that are clearly visible are an artefact of the digitisation process - the frequency is much higher than indicated.
+Although the waveform shown is exactly as captured by my PC based oscilloscope, the transitions that are clearly visible are an artifact of the digitisation process - the frequency is much higher than indicated.
 The RMS voltage of the waveform shown measured 12.36V, but it is a difficult waveform to measure accurately.
 I expect that the actual voltage was closer to around 10V as measured using an analogue meter (the nameplate rating is 11.5V).
 Across a 2 ohm load (5A), output power was around 50W.
 The supply drew 231mA from the mains (52.2 VA).
 The measured input power was 52W, so power factor works out to be close enough to unity.
 Efficiency is almost 96% - a very respectable figure indeed.

 Care must be exercised if using an electronic transformer with low voltage LED lamps or CFLs.
 Because these lamps have an internal rectifier, the diodes must be high speed types.
 Normal rectifier diodes will get extremely hot because the operating frequency is much higher than that for which ordinary diodes are designed.
 Although the waveform envelope is only 100Hz, the switching frequency is much higher - typically around 30-50kHz (frequency typically decreases with increasing load).